CppMicroServices/rfcs/text/0015-Dynamic-Targeting.md

 ## Motivation

 Users want to be able to inject properties into their targets at the time of configuration injection.
 These targets can be determined at run time.
-By allowing
+By allowing dynamic construction of targets using only what is in the configuration injected to create the factory instance, users are able to dynamically configure services without needing an intermediary.

 ## Detailed design
 ### Functional Design